DCA, CRUDE Ultimate Driving Education and RACV Community Foundation

 Our aim is not only to support young people directly, but to co-design a pilot program that can create change in the industry and empower other providers to work with young deaf people.
 To support this, the intellectual property from the pilot program will be available to driving instruction providers who wish to make their services accessible to deaf or hard of hearing clients.
 By providing the intellectual property, we hope that more young people who are deaf or hard of hearing will have the opportunity to learn to drive under the supervision of expert instructors and receive their P’s faster.

-More information on signing up for the program will be released soon.
 Thank you to the RACV Community Foundation for the grant that generously funded this pilot program.
 We also want to acknowledge CRUDE Ultimate Driving Education for partnering with DCA and sharing their passion and vision to develop this innovative program.

 CRUDE Ultimate Driving Training is passionate about supporting young people in moving from their L plates to their P plates.
 (Photo: Crude Ultimate Driving)